-Submissions for 14.1 are now CLOSED
+Submissions for 14.2 are now OPEN

 The editors strongly encourage potential contributors to familiarize themselves with Harpur Palate.
 Simultaneous submissions are fine as long as you notify us upon acceptance elsewhere.

 Harpur Palate does not accept unsolicited email submissions.
 All unsolicited email submissions will be deleted unread.

 CONTESTSHarpur Palate runs three contests each year: the Milton Kessler Contest for Poetry and the Harpur Palate Prize for Creative Nonfiction in Winter/Spring issue, and the John Gardner Contest for Fiction in Summer/Fall issue.
 Submissions to the contests must be accompanied by a $15 reading fee which not only supports the contest but grants each entrant a one-year subscription.
 Each winner receives $500 and publication.